-The Trustees of the Trust have authority under the Declaration of Trust to create and classify shares into separate series and to classify and reclassify any series or portfolio of shares into one or more classes without further action by shareholders.
-Pursuant thereto, the Trustees have created the Fund and other series.
-Additional series and classes may be added in the future from time to time.
-The Fund currently offers six classes of shares: Class A Shares, Class C Shares, Institutional Shares, Investor Shares, Class R6 Shares and Class P Shares.
+The Trustees of the Trust have authority under the Declaration of Trust to create and classify shares into separate series and to classify and reclassify any series or portfolio of shares into one or more classes without further action by shareholders, and have created the Funds and other series pursuant thereto.
+Additional series may be added in the future from time to time.
+The Real Estate Securities Fund currently offers eight classes of shares: Class A Shares, Class C Shares, Class R Shares, Investor Shares, Class R6 Shares, Institutional Shares, Service Shares and Class P Shares.
+The Absolute Return Tracker Fund, Commodity Strategy Fund, and Managed Futures Strategy Fund currently offer seven classes of shares: Class A Shares, Class C Shares, Class R Shares, Investor Shares, Class R6 Shares, Institutional Shares and Class P Shares.
+The U.S. Tax-Managed Equity Fund currently offers seven classes of shares: Class A Shares, Class C Shares and Class P Shares.
+The Global Infrastructure Fund, U.S. Equity Dividend and Premium Fund, International Equity Dividend and Premium Fund and International Tax-Managed Equity Fund currently offer six classes of shares: Class A Shares, Class C Shares, Investor Shares, Class R6 Shares, Institutional Shares and Class P Shares.
 See "SHARES OF THE TRUST."
+Prior to August 15, 2017, Investor Shares were named Class IR Shares.

 Goldman Sachs Asset Management, L.P. ("GSAM" or the "Investment Adviser"), an affiliate of Goldman Sachs & Co.
-LLC ("Goldman Sachs"), serves as the Investment Adviser to the Fund.
-In addition, Goldman Sachs serves as the Fund's distributor (the "Distributor") and transfer agent (the "Transfer Agent").
-The Fund's custodian and administrator is State Street Bank and Trust Company ("State Street").
+LLC ("Goldman Sachs"), serves as the investment adviser to the Funds.
+CoreCommodity Management, LLC ("CoreCommodity" or the "Sub-Adviser") serves as investment sub-adviser to the Commodity Strategy Fund.
+In addition, Goldman Sachs serves as each Fund's distributor (the "Distributor") and transfer agent (the "Transfer Agent").
+State Street Bank and Trust Company ("State Street") serves as custodian for the Goldman Sachs Absolute Return Tracker Fund, Goldman Sachs International Equity Dividend and Premium Fund, and Goldman Sachs U.S. Equity Dividend and Premium Fund.
+The Bank of New York Mellon ("BNYM") serves as custodian for all other funds.

-The following information relates to and supplements the description of the Fund's investment objective and policies contained in the Prospectuses.
-See the Prospectuses for a more complete description of the Fund's investment objective and policies.
-Investing in the Fund entails certain risks, and there is no assurance that the Fund will achieve its objective.
+The following information relates to and supplements the description of each Fund's investment policies contained in the Prospectuses.
+See the Prospectuses for a more complete description of the Funds' investment objectives and policies.
+Investing in the Funds entails certain risks and there is no assurance that a Fund will achieve its objective.
 Capitalized terms used but not defined herein have the same meaning as in the Prospectuses.

-INVESTMENT OBJECTIVE AND POLICIES
+INVESTMENT OBJECTIVES AND POLICIES

-The Fund has a distinct investment objective and policies.
-There can be no assurance that the Fund's objective will be achieved.
-The Fund is a diversified, open-end management investment company as defined in the Investment Company Act of 1940, as amended (the "Act" or the "1940 Act").
-The investment objective and policies of the Fund, and the associated risks of the Fund, are discussed in the Fund's Prospectuses, which should be read carefully before an investment is made.
+Each Fund has a distinct investment objective and policies.
+There can be no assurance that a Fund's investment objective will be achieved.
+Each of the Absolute Return Tracker Fund, Commodity Strategy Fund, Managed Futures Strategy Fund, U.S. Equity Dividend and Premium Fund, International Equity Dividend and Premium Fund, U.S. Tax-Managed Equity Fund and International Tax-Managed Equity Fund is a diversified, open-end management investment company as defined in the Investment Company Act of 1940, as amended (the "Act" or "1940 Act").
+Each of the Global Infrastructure Fund and Real Estate Securities Fund is a non-diversified, open-end management investment company (as defined in the Act).
+The investment objective and policies of each Fund, and the associated risks of each Fund, are discussed in the Funds' Prospectuses, which should be read carefully before an investment is made.
 All investment objectives and investment policies not specifically designated as fundamental may be changed without shareholder approval.
+However, shareholders will be provided with sixty (60) days' notice in the manner prescribed by the